carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 {: .language-python}

 to:
-* distribute the the work among the ranks with `scatter`,
+* distribute the work among the ranks with MPI `scatter`,
 * call the `inside_circle` function so each rank can perform its share of the work,
-* collect each rank's results into a `counts` variable on rank 0
+* collect each rank's results into a `counts` variable on rank 0 using MPI `gather`.

+Illustrations of these steps are shown below.

+---

+Setup the MPI environment and initialize local variables &mdash; including the vector containing the number of points to generate on each parallel processor:

+{% include figure.html url="" max-width="25%" file="/fig/initialize.png"
+   alt="MPI initialize" caption="" %}

+Distribute the number of points from the originating vector to all the parallel
+processors:

+{% include figure.html url="" max-width="25%" file="/fig/scatter.png"
+   alt="MPI scatter" caption="" %}

+Perform the computation in parallel:

+{% include figure.html url="" max-width="25%" file="/fig/compute.png"
+   alt="MPI compute" caption="" %}

+Retrieve counts from all the parallel processes:

+{% include figure.html url="" max-width="28%" file="/fig/gather.png"
+   alt="MPI gather" caption="" %}

+Print out the report:

+{% include figure.html url="" max-width="30%" file="/fig/finalize.png"
+   alt="MPI finalize" caption="" %}

+---

 Finally, we'll ensure the `my_pi` through `print` lines only run on rank 0 by placing them inside an `if` statement as: